Mohammad Yunus, Nobel Laureate

 University of Pennsylvania

-In the developing world, untreated open wounds lead to tens of millions of deaths.
-Diabetics are particularly vulnerable due to their body’s inability to clot.
-This often leads to amputation.
+In the developing world, open wounds lead to tens of millions of infections, amputations and deaths.
+Diabetics are particularly vulnerable due to their body’s poor circulation, which prevents healing.

 ESADE Business School